-- A revision of the terms of the engagement. - An indication that the trustees misunderstand the objective and scope of the audit. - A change in trustees. - A significant change in the nature or size of the SMSF. - Significant changes in the SISA, SISR or other regulatory requirements, such as changes to the requirements to be reported on in the approved form auditor's report or ACR. - 52 An example engagement letter is attached as Appendix 1 of this Guidance Statement.
+- Significant changes in the SISA, SISR or other regulatory requirements, such as changes to the requirements to be reported on in the approved form auditor's report or ACR. - 51.52.
+An example engagement letter is attached as Appendix 1 of this Guidance Statement.